softfire-eu/security-manager/suricata.md

 2. The Experimenters can view Suricata log messages on a dedicated dashboard
 3. The Experimenters can exploits all Suricata features.

+The official documentation about Suricata can be found at [http://suricata.readthedocs.io/en/latest/].

 List of features:

 ## TCP/IP engines